 If you were able to open a Help to Buy ISA before applications closed in 2019, then you can use this to help pay for the deposit on your new home.
 However, if you failed to apply or are looking for alternative help, you should research the government’s Help to Buy Equity Loan scheme instead.

 The shared equity scheme allows property buyers to pay a small deposit of around 5% or more, get an equity loan for a proportion of the property’s value and then take out a mortgage on the remaining purchase price.

-If you don’t want to rely on a family member or friend, shared ownership allows you to own a share of the property without getting them involved.
+If you don’t want to rely on a family member or friend, the shared ownership scheme allows you to own a share of the property without getting them involved.
 It is a government scheme that allows first-time buyers and families with a lower income to purchase a share of a property whilst paying rent on the rest.
-Additional shares can be purchased in the future if requested.
+Additional shares can be purchased in the future through staircasing.